Jupiter-Development-Revamp/Project-Veritas/README.md

 <h1 align="center">Introduction</h1>

 <p align="center">
   Hello, everyone, I am Styx, representing Jupiter Development.
 While we've always delivered top-notch scripting in the open-source and public landscape, this time we're crossing into new territory with a project that's beneficial and provides a thrill of learning not just for you, but for me as well.
+Join the Jupiter Development Discord server here https://discord.gg/MstqrY6gtq.

   <h2>The Why</h2>
   Our latest production introduces two types of Luau Anti-Cheats, marking a departure from our usual offerings.
 With our extensive experience, we're confident in delivering a robust system, minimizing false positives, and providing immense customization.
 Both Server-Sided and Client-Sided Anti-Cheats are what we are offering, recommended for real-world application.
 We challenge the notion of "Never trust the client" and invite you to judge for yourselves.